What is Fulbright Foreign Language Teaching Assistant (FLTA) Program?

 How to Apply

-If you believe that you would be a good fit for the Fulbright FLTA Program, we encourage you to apply here.
+If you believe that you would be a good fit for the Fulbright FLTA Program, we encourage you to check back here in June 2024 for the 2024-2025 academic year program online application link.

 A complete online application form must have following attachments: